MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 With batch policy package assignment, you can assign a policy package to large sets of users at a time without having to use a script.
 You use the ```New-CsBatchPolicyPackageAssignmentOperation``` cmdlet to submit a batch of users and the policy package that you want to assign.
 The assignments are processed as a background operation and an operation ID is generated for each batch.
 You can then use the ```Get-CsBatchPolicyAssignmentOperation``` cmdlet to track the progress and status of the assignments in a batch.

-A batch can contain up to 5,000 users.
+A batch can contain up to 20,000 users.
 You can specify users by their object Id, user principal name (UPN), Session Initiation Protocol (SIP) address, or email address.

+> [!IMPORTANT]
+> We're currently recommending that you assign policy packages in batches of 5,000 users at a time.
+During these times of increased demand, you may experience delays in processing times.
+To minimize the impact of these increased processing times, we suggest that you submit smaller batch sizes of up to 5,000 users, and submit each batch only after the previous one is completed.
+Submitting batches outside your regular business hours can also help.

 ### Install and connect to the Microsoft Teams PowerShell module